malikqasimali793/universal_csv_cleaner/README.md

 - Trim whitespace from all cells
 - Saves cleaned data to a new CSV file

-*Full http://README.md with structure included:*
-If you want the whole thing ready to paste:
 Universal CSV Cleaner
 By Malik Qasim Ali